chevcast/shotgun/README.md

         }
     };

 Any options specified in the user input will be passed to the `invoke()` function of the command regardless of whether or not they appear in the command's `options` property.
 The `options` property is used to validate specific options that the command understands.
 For instance, in the above example we provided a regular expression to the validation property on the iterations option.
-You may also supply a function to the validate property if you need a more customized validation.
+You may also supply a function to the validate property if you need more customized validation.

     iterations: {
         aliases: ['i'],